jggautier/dataverse-scripts/README.md

 ### get_dataset_PIDs.py
 Gets the persistent identifiers of any datasets in a given Dataverse installation or a given Dataverse collection within that installation (and optionally all of the Dataverse collections within that Dataverse collection)

-### These scripts do things with a given list of dataset PIDs or Dataverse collection aliases:
+### These scripts do things with a given list of dataset PIDs or Dataverse collection IDs or aliases:

 - #### change_citation_dates.py
 - #### delete_dataverses.py